oroinc/documentation/community/contribute/code-style.rst

 Code style is a set of conventions about how to write code.
 It is introduced for easier understanding of the large codebase by the wide-spread Oro community.

-The following code styles are used in all Oro projects, except for projects based on the frameworks, libraries or CMS where other conventions have been adopted.
+The following code styles are used in OroCommerce, OroCRM, OroPlatform and other Oro products.

 PHP Code Style
 ^^^^^^^^^^^^^^

 **Standard**

-PSR-2 is considered a coding standard of the PHP code style.
+PSR-2 is used as a base coding standard of the PHP code style in Oro.

 **Default line break separator**

 Default line break separator is LF (\\n) - Unix and OS X style.

-  .. note:: To eliminate issues with this requirement, we recommend to configure IDE and always use appropriate |line break separator|.
+We recommend to configure IDE and always use appropriate |line break separator|.

 **DocBlock**